-- (i) The approach to the airport is not over difficult terrain and the instrument approach procedures and aids available are similar to those with which the pilot is familiar, and the normal operating minima are adjusted by a process that adds a margin of safety that is approved or accepted by the State, or there is reasonable certainty that the approach and landing can be made in visual meteorological conditions, or - (ii) Descent from the initial approach altitude to landing at the airport can be made by day in VMC, or - (iii) The operator qualifies the PIC to land at the airport by means of a pictorial representation approved or accepted the Authority, or - (iv) The airport is adjacent to another airport at which the PIC is currently qualified to land.
-(GM)
+- (i) The approach to the airport is not over difficult terrain and the instrument approach procedures and aids available are similar to those with which the pilot is familiar, and the normal operating minima are adjusted by the addition of a margin of safety that is approved or accepted by the State, or there is reasonable certainty that approach and landing can be made in visual meteorological conditions (VMC), or - (ii) The descent from the initial approach altitude can be made by day in VMC, or - (iii) The Operator has qualified the PIC for operations into the airport by means a pictorial representation that is approved or accepted the Authority, or - (iv) The airport is adjacent to another airport into which the PIC is currently qualified to operate.(GM)

-- Identified/Assessed tracking/scheduling processes for ensuring PICs will meet qualification requirements for airports/areas/routes to be used in operations. - □ Interviewed responsible manager(s) in flight operations. - □ Examined OM guidance/procedures (focus: definition of crew member qualification criteria for operations into airports/areas/routes used in operations). - □ Observed flight crew scheduling operations (focus: scheduling accounts for PIC qualification on intended routes/airports). - □ Other Actions (Specify)
+- □ Identified/Assessed tracking/scheduling/pairing processes for ensuring PICs will meet qualification requirements for airports/areas/routes to be used in operations. - □ Interviewed responsible manager(s) in flight operations.